threefoldfoundation/www_threefold_io/content/deploy/index.md

 **<span class="blue">TOOLS AVAILABLE FOR SYSADMINS</span>**

-<p class="text-base mt-2">Deploy your own workload architectures with tools such as Terraform, Pulumi and Kubernetes.</p>
+<p class="text-base mt-1 leading-snug">Deploy your own workload architectures with tools such as Terraform, Pulumi and Kubernetes.</p>

 </div>